 Land Grid Array (LGA) and Ball Grid Gray (BGA) are both Surface Mount Technologies (SMT) for motherboards.
-They basically define HOW the CPU will actually be mounted on the motherboard’s CPU socket.
+They define HOW the CPU will be mounted on the motherboard’s socket.

-Essentially, the most basic difference between the two is that an LGA based CPU can plugged in and out of the motherboard and can also be replaced.
-A BGA based CPU, however, is SOLDERED on the motherboard and thus cannot be plugged out or replaced.
+Essentially, the most fundamental difference is that an LGA-based CPU can be plugged in and out of the motherboard and replaced.
+A BGA-based CPU, however, is SOLDERED on the motherboard and thus cannot be plugged out or replaced.

-The BGA based CPUs are generally found in mobile devices like laptops.
-Whereas an LGA based CPU is commonly used in desktops.
+The BGA-based CPUs are generally found in mobile devices like laptops.
+At the same time, an LGA-based CPU is commonly used in desktops.

-An LGA based CPU has flat surface contacts and they plug into a motherboard’s CPU socket that has several pins sticking out.
+An LGA-based CPU has flat surface contacts and plugs into a motherboard’s CPU socket with several pins sticking out.

-The CPU has to be aligned with the pins perfectly in order to lock itself in place on the motherboard socket.
+The CPU has to perfectly align with the pins to lock itself in place on the motherboard socket.

-A Ball Grid Array CPU, on the other hand, has spherical contacts which are then soldered onto the motherboard.
+On the other hand, a Ball Grid Array CPU has spherical contacts that are soldered onto the motherboard.

 What is a CPU Socket?

 There are many different sockets for different CPUs out there.
-Intel for its desktop motherboard, for instance, uses LGA1151 socket for its 8th and 9th Gen CPUs and LGA 1200 for its newer 10th and 11th Gen sockets.
+For instance, Intel uses LGA1151 sockets for its desktop motherboard for its 8th and 9th Gen CPUs and LGA 1200 for its newer 10th and 11th Gen sockets.

-You have to make sure that you have the correct compatible motherboard socket for your CPU otherwise it would neither fit nor work.
+You must ensure you have the correct compatible motherboard socket for your CPU; otherwise, it would neither fit nor work.